Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 10 daily trips across all routes, translating to approximately 36 weekly trips per individual stop.
+The service runs approximately 10 trips daily across all routes, equating to about 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport